-2. PLANNING FOR NO NET LOSS/NET GAIN
+2. PLANNING FOR BIODIVERSITY NET GAIN

-Since 2012, there has been a growing commitment by governments, intergovernmental bodies, banks, export credit agencies, individual companies and non-governmental organisations to achieve 'No Net Loss' and a 'Net Gain' (or 'Net Positive Impact') on biodiversity, i.e. NNL/NG.
-This section outlines the method for planning for NNL/NG, which currently takes place at two levels:
+Since 2012, there has been a growing commitment by governments, intergovernmental bodies, banks, export credit agencies, individual companies and non-governmental organisations to achieve 'No Net Loss' and a 'Net Gain' (or 'Net Positive Impact') on biodiversity, i.e. BNG.
+This section outlines the method for planning for BNG, which currently takes place at two levels:

-- I. Planning for No Net Loss or Net Gain at the policy level which focuses on the impacts on biodiversity from economic activities at the national, regional or local levels; and - II.
-Planning for No Net Loss or Net Gain at the project level which focuses on the impacts on biodiversity from the development of individual projects.
+- Planning for Biodiversity Net Gain at the policy level which focuses on the impacts on biodiversity from economic activities at the national, regional or local levels; and - Planning for Biodiversity Net Gain at the project level which focuses on the impacts on biodiversity from the development of individual projects.

 The following subsections provide an overview of the current methodology and relevance to this project.
-Although, this project is primarily concerned with merging NNL/NG with natural capital accounting (NCA) at a project level, the methods developed are likely suitable to be scaled up to the policy level, once experience is gained in their implementation.
+Although, this project is primarily concerned with merging BNG with natural capital accounting (NCA) at a project level, the methods developed are likely suitable to be scaled up to the policy level, once experience is gained in their implementation.